authup/authup/packages/docs/src/guide/index.md

-# What is Authelion?
+# What is Authup?

-Authelion a collection of packages for authentication & authorization.
+Authup is an authentication & authorization framework.
 These packages are grouped into the following categories:

 - [Backend](backend.md)